Deep Learning-Based Rate-Splitting Multiple Access for Reconfigurable Intelligent Surface-Aided Tera-Hertz Massive MIMO: Introduction

-Tera-Hertz massive multiple-input multiple-output (MIMO) and reconfigurable intelligent surface (RIS) have been widely recognized as key technologies for enabling future wireless communication systems \cite{RIS,THz,M_MIMO}, thanks to their potential in substantially improving the system capacity through precoding techniques.
 In Tera-Hertz band, due to various factors, such as cablibration error of RF chains and the limited uplink transmit power at the UEs for compensating the high path loss, it is challenging to exploit the channel reciprocity to obtain the downlink channel state information (CSI) based on the uplink channel estimation results as in the conventional sub-6 GHz time division duplex systems \cite{THz}.
 To this end, in Tera-Hertz massive MIMO-orthogonal frequency division multiplexing (OFDM) systems, the downlink CSI is first estimated at the user equipments (UEs) based on the received downlink pilot signals and then fed back to the BS\cite{THz,FDD}.
 As such, deploying a large-scale RIS in Tera-Hertz massive MIMO-OFDM systems can effectively improve the system capacity and energy efficiency \cite{Wan_Tcom}.
 Yet, it also involves the estimation and feedback of CSI matrices with huge dimensions such that it is challenging to obtain accurate CSI at the BS with low pilot and feedback signaling overhead.
 On the other hand, conventional space division multiple access (SDMA) techniques rely on the acquisition of accurate downlink CSI at the BS \cite{THz}, which suffers from a severe performance loss when the CSI is imperfect.
 Therefore, how to acquire accurate CSI at the BS with low signaling overhead and perform robust precoding in the existence of imperfect CSI is with utmost importance \cite{THz}.